Wiki software: Enterprise wikis

 Enterprise wiki software is software intended to be used in a corporate (or organizational) context, especially to enhance internal knowledge sharing.
 It tends to have a greater emphasis on features like access control, integration with other software, and document management.
-Most proprietary wiki applications specifically market themselves as enterprise solutions, including Socialtext, Jive, Traction TeamPage, Notion, and Nuclino.
+Most proprietary wiki applications specifically market themselves as enterprise solutions, including Socialtext, Jive, Traction TeamPage and Notion.

-Increasingly offerings appear which use the name 'wiki' but do not offer basic elements common to established wikis, like Wiki Markup and Link-first workflow as in Confluence (since 2018), or Version Control of Full Text Search Microsoft Teams.
+Increasingly offerings appear which use the name 'wiki' but do not offer basic elements common to established wikis, like Wiki Markup and Link-first workflow as in Confluence (since 2018), Full Text Search as in Microsoft Teams, or Version Control.

 In addition, some open source wiki applications also describe themselves as enterprise solutions, including XWiki, Foswiki, TWiki, and BlueSpice.
 Some open-source wiki applications, though they do not specifically bill themselves as enterprise solutions, have marketing materials geared for enterprise users, like Tiki Wiki CMS Groupware and MediaWiki.
 Many other wiki applications have also been used within enterprises.

 Among the many companies and government organizations that use wikis internally are Adobe Systems, Amazon.com, Intel, Microsoft, and the United States intelligence community.

 Within organizations, wikis may either add to or replace centrally managed content management systems.
 Their decentralized nature allows them, in principle, to disseminate needed information across an organization more rapidly and more cheaply than a centrally controlled knowledge repository.
 Wikis can also be used for document management, project management, customer relationship management, enterprise resource planning, and many other kinds of data management.

 Features of wikis which can serve an enterprise include: